fran-00/Gila/README.md

         GOOGLE_API_KEY="XXXXXXX"
         COHERE_API_KEY="XXXXXXX"

 Put this file inside the root dir and you're ready!
-Run the program:
+Now you can run the program as a Python package:

         py -m gila

 ## How to build the .exe file

 On the root directory (with the virtual environment activated and PyInstaller installed):

+        pyinstaller build.spec

+The command used to create the spec file was this:

         pyinstaller cli.py --onefile --name gila --add-data="storage/saved_settings.json:." --add-data="storage/assets:."